LiskArchive/lisk-legacy-docs/start.md

 To interact with an already existing network, choose the way that is most convenient in your use case:

 **A. Query the API**<br>
-[Query the API](https://lisk.io/documentation/lisk-core/api) manually from a public node, or connect to your own private node in order to interact with the network.
+[Query the API](https://lisk.io/documentation/lisk-core/api) manually from a public node, or connect to your own private node to interact with the network.

 **B. Lisk Commander**<br>
-[Lisk Commander](../lisk-sdk/lisk-commander/introduction.md) is the CLI-tool that let's you interact with the network conveniently through the command line.
+[Lisk Commander](../lisk-sdk/lisk-commander/introduction.md) is the CLI-tool that lets you interact with the network conveniently through the command line.

 **C. Lisk Elements**<br>
 [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md) is a collection of Javascript libraries, like [lisk-api-client](../lisk-sdk/lisk-elements/packages/api-client.md) or [lisk-transactions](../lisk-sdk/lisk-elements/packages/transactions.md) that help applications to interact with the network.